 Once the thread preparations are completed, the weaver can begin weaving the fabric on the loom by hand.
 Inch by inch, the loom interlaces the warp threads and the weft threads with each passing of the shuttle.
 This is when the weaver's artistic vision becomes reality.
 Depending on the desired length of the material, a weaver may take days or weeks to complete the weaving process.

-The Woven Fabric Heads to Poland
+The woven fabric heads to Poland

 Each piece of the carrier is then sewn together by one seamstress taking special care as they combine and secure each component.
 We value quality and beautiful details so, our seamstresses pay close attention to how the woven material's design comes together on the finished Signature Carrier.

-Because many of our Signature carriers are one of kind and made in very limited quantities, we photograph the one carrier made for its listing on our website.
+Because many of our Signature carriers are one of a kind and made in very limited quantities, we photograph the one carrier made for its listing on our website.
 The carrier is photographed in a flat lay and carefully packaged in preparation for its next step in the journey.

-Off to Tula HQ In San Diego
+Off to Tula Europe HQ close to Hamburg

 Time for a Signature Release